microsoft/PowerToys/README.md

 ### Development

 - Turned on C++ code analysis and incrementally fixed some warnings.
 - Centralize .NET NuGet packages versions.
-Thanks to [@snickler](https://github.com/snickler)!
+Thanks [@snickler](https://github.com/snickler)!
 - Separate PowerToys installer logs and MSI logs to different files.
 - Added new GPO rules to the reporting tool.
 - Move PowerToys registry entries back to HKLM to fix context menu entries not working on some configurations.
 (This was a hotfix for 0.67)